FrantzX/CrossbellTranslationTool/README.md

 # Crossbell Translation Tool
 A tool to assist with translating the PSP game Ao no Kiseki.

+# Thank You!
+This tool can only exist due to https://github.com/Ouroboros/EDDecompiler/

 ## What you can extract/translate with this tool
 + Items
 + Equipment